amethyst/rustrogueliketutorial/book/src/chapter_71.md

-# Improved Logging and Achievements
+# Improved Logging and Counting Achievement

 ---